DeepLabCut/DeepLabCut/docs/functionDetails.md

 #### Filter data:
 [DOCSTRING](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#filterpredictions)

-You can also filter the predictions with a median filter (default; **NEW** as of 2.0.7+) or with a [SARIMAX model](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html), if you wish.
+You can also filter the predictions with a median filter (default) or with a [SARIMAX model](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html), if you wish.
 This creates a new .h5 file with the ending *_filtered* that you can use in create_labeled_data and/or plot trajectories.
 ```python
 deeplabcut.filterpredictions(config_path, ['fullpath/analysis/project/videos/reachingvideo1.avi'])
 ```